mobify/selector-utils/README.md

-adaptivejs-utils
+Selector Utils
 ================

-Utility functions that can be selectively included in your Adaptive.js builds.
+Selector utility functions that can be selectively included in your Adaptive.js builds.